Aleida.net is a participant in the Amazon Services LLC Associates Program,

 vendor product images** and flag images.

 Aleida.net's pages were originally designed to look best in a browser window

 about 800 pixels wide but as of April 2015, most of the most popular pages

 have a "fluid" design that automatically accommodates narrow cell-phone

 screens (as narrow as 320px; details about this below)

 as well as tablets and large desktop monitors.

 Canon EOS 60D

-Digital SLR cameras.
-And, in the new home page,
+Digital SLR camera.
+And, in the home page,

 David DeSandro's Masonry